clarinsi/STARK/settings.md

 Similarly, the optional `--max_lines` parameter defines the maximum number of trees (lines) in the output frequency-ranked list.
 For example, value `100` returns only the 100 most frequent trees matching the input criteria.

 ## Visualising the trees online
-In addition to the default description of the trees featured in the first column of the output, which was inspired by DepSearch query language and is relatively easy to read (e.g. _ADJ <amod NOUN_), STARK can also produce two alternative ways of describing a tree that also enable the users to visualisize specific instances of the trees in related treebank-browsing services.
+In addition to the default description of the trees featured in the first column of the output, which is based on the DepSearch query language and is relatively easy to read (e.g. _ADJ <amod NOUN_), STARK can also produce two alternative ways of describing a tree that also enable the users to visualisize specific instances of the trees in related treebank-browsing services.

 First, the optional `--depsearch` parameter (value `yes`) produces trees in accordance with the DepSearch query language (e.g. _NOUN >amod ADJ_) used by the SETS online service, which, unfortunately, is no longer maintained.